 Step 3

-The built-in browser of this tool will detect the video and show it to the screen in its search result.
+The built-in browser of this tool will detect the video and show it on the screen in its search results.
 Once you see the video, play it.
 After that, a window will open on the screen, and you need to customize the output profile with quality, format, subtitles, etc.

 Step 4